Introduction to Bipolar Disorder

 Bipolar disorder is recurrent, meaning that more than 90 percent of the individuals who have a single manic episode will go on to experience future episodes.
 Roughly 70 percent of manic episodes in bipolar disorder occur immediately before or after a depressive episode.
 Treatment seeks to reduce the feelings of mania and depression associated with the disorder and restore balance to the person’s mood.

 Those with bipolar disorder often describe their experience as being on an emotional roller coaster.
 Cycling up and down between strong emotions can keep a person from having a “normal” life.
-The emotions, thoughts and behavior of a person with bipolar disorder are often experienced as beyond one’s control.
-Friends, co-workers and family may sometimes intervene to try and help protect their interests and health.
+The emotions, thoughts, and behaviors of a person with bipolar disorder are often experienced as beyond one’s control.
+Friends, co-workers, and family may sometimes intervene to try and help protect their interests and health.
 This makes the condition exhausting not only for the sufferer, but for those in contact with her or him as well.

 Bipolar cycling can either be rapid or slow over time.
 Those who experience rapid cycling can go between depression and mania as often as a few times a week (some even cycle within the same day).
 Most people with bipolar disorder are of the slow cycling type — they experience long periods of being up (“high” or manic phase) and of being down (“low” or depressive phase).
 Researchers do not yet understand why some people cycle more quickly than others.